2sic/2sxc-docs/docs-src/pages/net-code/lib/log/index.md

 1. `ToSic.Lib.Services.HelperBase`
     This is for helpers which are not services and will usually be created in code (not from DI).

-You can also just create normal objects and implement `ToSic.Lib.Logging.IHasLog`.
+You can also just create normal objects and implement `ToSic.Sys.Logging.IHasLog`.

 Note that if you're inheriting from `ServiceBase<Dependencies>` then the dependencies class should inherit from `ToSic.Lib.Services.DependenciesBase`.